ewise-systems/aegisJS-ota/README.md

 * `options` \<Object>
   * `otaUrl` \<String> **Required**.
 The base URL to the OTA server to connect with.
   * `jwt` \<String> When provided, this is the JWT that will be used for all requests, unless specifically overriden in the function's parameters.
+This becomes `defaultJwt`
   * `appId` \<String> One of the four x-headers to mark the application ID.
   * `appSecret` \<String> One of the four x-headers to mark the application secret.
   * `username` \<String> One of the four x-headers to mark the user's username.
   * `email` \<String> One of the four x-headers to mark the user's email.
+  * `timeout` \<Number> Number of milliseconds to declare that a request has timed out.
+This becomes `defaultTimeout`.
+Default: 90,000
+  * `retryLimit` \<Number> The number of retries to be attempted when polling.
+This becomes `defaultRetryLimit`.
+Default: 5
+  * `retryDelay` \<Number> The number of milliseconds to wait after a failure before trying again.
+This becomes `defaultRetryDelay`.
+Default: 5,000
 * Returns: `AegisObject`

 ## AegisObject